 More seriously, changes in urine color can be symptomatic of an underlying medical condition:

-Changes in urine odor can also be caused by diet, vitamins, or medication.
+Changes in urine odor can also be caused by diet, vitamins or medication.
 Asparagus is known to give urine more of an ammonia smell.
 B-6 supplements can also give urine a strong odor.
-You may also experiences changes in urine odor if you are not drinking enough water.
+You may also experience changes in urine odor if you are not drinking enough water.
 Highly concentrated urine can have a strong ammonia smell.

 Underlying conditions that change urine odor can be very serious.
 They include:

 Changes in the consistency of urine may give it the appearance of "foaming."
-This is usually the harmless result of the speed of urination.
-But if this issue persists, you should talk to your doctor.
+This is usually the harmless result of the speed of urination and can appear after eating certain foods.
+But if this issue persists—especially if you experience leg swelling—you should talk to your doctor.
 It could be the result of excess protein in your urine, which could signify kidney disease.

-Changes in the color, odor, or consistency of urine are usually caused by relatively harmless dietary and medicine changes.
+Changes in the color, odor or consistency of urine are usually caused by relatively harmless dietary and medicine changes, especially if they occur without any other symptoms.
 But they can be caused by much more serious underlying conditions.
 For this reason, it is important to seek medical attention promptly if you notice any changes lasting for a period of time, or which do not seem tied to your diet.
+If your urine is red (not associated with menstruation) or black (tea-colored) you should contact your healthcare provider without waiting.